 The condition can be defined as follows:

-Hydrocephalus: The term is derived from two Greek words which mean 'water' and 'head'.
+Hydrocephalus: The term is derived from the two Greek words which mean 'water' and 'head'.
 It is a neurological condition in which there is an abnormal increase in the amount of fluid in the ventricles of the brain.
-This is most commonly due to a blockage of the fluids normal flow as a result of an underlying condition.
+This is most commonly due to a blockage in the normal flow of the fluid as a result of an underlying condition.

-Hydrocephalus can be communicating or non-communicating.
-The former is when the fluid can pass freely between the ventricles of the brain, and the excess pressure is due an imbalance between the production and re-absorption of the fluid.
-In non-communicating the pressure increase is caused by an obstruction between the ventricles.
+Hydrocephalus can be either communicating or non-communicating.
+In communicating hydrocephalus, the fluid can pass freely between the ventricles of the brain, and the excess pressure comes about due to an imbalance between the production and re-absorption of the fluid.
+In non-communicating hydrocephalus, the pressure increase is caused by an obstruction between the ventricles.

 If it is not treated, hydrocephalus causes compression of the brain and damage to the neural tissue.
 This damage can lead to a wide variety of problems, such as headaches, memory difficulties, visual problems, nausea, or trouble walking.
 Hydrocephalus is one of the most frequently seen problems in paediatric neurosurgical practice.